Erwin Walker: Police and military service

 Although Walker and his men were not combat infantrymen, his unit was not reinforced after the initial assault, and the small detachment endured three days and nights of continuous battle with fanatical Japanese paratroopers, who inflicted many casualties.
 While a subsequent investigation found no dereliction of duty on the part of any of the officers in the detachment, Walker later testified that he felt responsible for what had happened.
 After the encounter on Leyte, Walker informed his commanding officer that he could not continue to serve and asked to return to the United States.
 He was released from active duty in the South Pacific in December 1944, but was promoted to first lieutenant in July 1945, three months after his arrival in the United States.

 According to his own later statements and those of his family, Walker returned from overseas duty deeply disturbed and convinced that he was responsible for the death of soldiers in his unit by not preparing defenses for his position.
 He later described his guilt over his best friend's death, which he believed might have been prevented if he had ordered his men to dig foxholes.
 Walker would later claim his guilt was intensified by the anger of the soldiers who had served with him but shunned him thereafter.
 He never again lived with his family, instead renting an apartment and living alone.
 His family said that he was morose, melancholy, taciturn, brooding, rough with small children, secretive, and difficult.
 He took several jobs but always quit them after a short time.
-He turned down an offer from the Glendale Police Department to return to his old job, reportedly because of the low pay.
-He was frequently seen with a machine gun.
+Walker turned down an offer from the Glendale Police Department to return to his old job, reportedly because of the low pay.
+He was reportedly often seen brandishing a machine gun.